What is Realized Gain?

 Realized gain is a gain earned by selling an asset at a price higher than the original purchase price.
 When an asset is sold at a higher price than its original purchase price, a realized gain is achieved, which increases the current assets.
 This gain is taxable since the seller benefits out of the transaction, whereas an unrealized gain is not taxable since it is valued at the fair market value.
 Only when the asset has been sold, the gain is realized until then it is unrealized.

 The below illustration best explains the difference between Unrealized and Realized gain/loss.

-When a stock is bought the trade is entered into and a new trade is started.
-During the course of the trade, the value of the stock can go up or down depending on the market conditions.
-If the value of the stock goes up it is called as unrealized gain and when the value of the stock goes down it is called an unrealized loss.
+When a stock is bought, the trade is entered into, and a new trade is started.
+During the trade, the value of the stock can go up or down depending on the market conditions.
+If the value of the stock goes up, it is called as unrealized gain, and when the value of the stock goes down, it is called an unrealized loss.

-Unrealized gain/loss as the word suggest is unrealized and the holder of the stock is not making an actual profit or loss.
+Unrealized gain/loss, as the word suggests, is unrealized, and the holder of the stock is not making an actual profit or loss.
 An unrealized gain/loss is a state in which the trade is still ‘in progress’ and is not the final state unless the holder of the stock sells it.
-When the holder of the stock decides to sell the stock at a higher rate than what it was bought for the trade comes to an end.
+When the holder of stock decides to sell it at a higher rate than what it was bought for, trade comes to an end.

-The stock sold at a higher value is realized gain since the holder of the stock has ended the trade and made money out of the trade.
-If the value of the stock would have been lower than the value at which it was bought, it would have been a realized loss.
+The stock sold at a higher value is realized gain since the holder of stock has ended trade and made money out of the trade.
+If the value of the stock had been lower than the value at which it was bought, it would have been a realized loss.